 Why Hummingbirds Fly Into Garages

 A hummingbird has the metabolism of, well, a hummingbird.
-They burn energy at a staggering rate, and so are constantly searching for food.
-Their primary source is the sweet nectar they find inside blossoms, which is why you find them hovering about flower gardens.
 Since their next meal is usually found inside something colored bright red, yellow, orange or purple, their tiny brains are programmed to seek these hues.
-That’s why hummingbird feeders are usually colored red and yellow.

 This ends badly.
 The confused hummingbird will hover near the ceiling, searching every high corner of the room, until it has to rest, usually on the garage door track or a light fixture.
 It will repeat this cycle until it is completely exhausted and dies, which can take only a few of hours.